 He travels to Havana regularly.
 In 2008, he created a Cuba blog called Along the Malecón, and in 2010 he founded an investigative journalism website called the Cuba Money Project.

-In 2010 and again in 2011, Eaton received a Pulitzer Center grant to support his reporting in Cuba.
+Eaton received Pulitzer Center grants to support his reporting in Cuba in 2010 and 2011.

-Eaton, a former Fulbright scholar, has been a staff writer at seven daily newspapers, including the Miami Herald.
+Eaton, a former Fulbright scholar, has worked for seven daily newspapers, including the Miami Herald.
 He was metropolitan editor at the Houston Chronicle before moving to Florida.